Patience

 In early drafts of Patience, Gilbert originally wrote “The Soldiers of Our Queen” as a two verse song.
 By the time of Patience’ Opening Night, however, Gilbert had rewritten the piece as a one verse song.

 For our 1990 production of Patience, members of our company asked the Director, Zoe Kuester, if it might be possible to add a second verse, as it was such a delightful, but all too short song.
 As Gilbert’s original second verse was not appropriate in context with the current first verse, Zoe invited the members of the company to write a new second verse.
-Holly Windle did so and her new text was used in that production and in the company’s subsequent productions of Patience in 2002 and 2012.
+Holly Windle did so, and her new text was used in that production and in the company’s subsequent productions of Patience in 2002, 2012 and 2025.

-Throughout the run of the 1990 production, Holly continued to write “second verses” to the song.
-Unlike most of our alternate lyrics songs, rather than saving these for the show’s Last Gasp Cast Bash, Holly provided them to the men of the chorus, who in the Green Room, before almost every performance, would sing the verse to the rest of the company.
+Throughout the run of the 1990 production, and during subsequent productions, Holly continued to write “second verses” to the song.
+Unlike most of our alternate lyrics songs, rather than saving these for the show’s Last Gasp Cast Bash, Holly provided them to the men of the chorus, who in the Green Room, before every performance, would sing the verse to the rest of the company.

 The version sung Opening Night …